zkhatami88/JOSSSubmission/paper.md

     HPX has support for many of the C++20 primitives, such as `hpx::latch`, `hpx::barrier`, and `hpx::counting_semaphore` to synchronize the code or overlap computation and communication.
 These functions are standard conform according to the C++20 [@standard2017programming].
-For asyncronous computing HPX provides `hpx::async` and `hpx::future`, see the second exmaple in the next section.
+For asynchronous computing HPX provides `hpx::async` and `hpx::future`, see the second example in the next section.
 - **Software Resilience**
     HPX supports software level resilience [@gupta2020implementing] through its resiliency API, such as `hpx::async_replay` and `hpx::async_replicate` and its dataflow counterparts `hpx::dataflow_replay` and
     `hpx::dataflow_replicate`.
-These APIs are resilient against memory bit flips and processor inacurracies.
+These APIs are resilient against memory bit flips and processor inaccuracies.
     HPX provides an easy method to port to resilient API by replacing `hpx::async` or `hpx::dataflow` with its resilient API counterpart everywhere in the code without making any other changes.